CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-logicnow-backup-recovery.md

 ### Deploying MAX Backup & Recovery

-MAX Backup & Recovery is available as a [Runner job][runner-permalink] for deployment.
+MAX Backup & Recovery is available as a [Runner job][https://runner.ctl.io/] for deployment.

 Once deployed, administration is available via http port 5000 on the target server.